Cole rocked as Yanks lose ground in 11-1 loss to Indians - WHIZ News

 New York grounded into two more double plays and with 143 is second in the major leagues, one behind Washington.
 The Yankees made two more errors and are fourth in the big leagues with 94.

-Roberto Pérez added an RBI single — Cole crouched and hung his head in frustration — and homered.
+Roberto Pérez added an RBI single and Cole crouched and hung his head in frustration — and homered.

 Yu Cheng contributed an RBI single in the seventh after third baseman DJ LeMahieu allowed Myles Straw’s grounder to go under his glove.
 Cleveland scored its final run when first baseman Anthony Rizzo fumbled a grounder by Ernie Clement for an error.